Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on screening operators

-We now briefly review the notion of \emph{screening operators}.
-They go back to \cite{DF84} and appear throughout vertex operator literature.
-Our main focus are screening operators for elements in a module different than the vacuum module, and those are called \emph{non-local screening operators}.\\ Given $\mathcal{V}$ a VOA, $W$ module of $\mathcal{V}$ and $w \in W$.
-The tensor product $W\boxtimes U$ with some other module $U$ is defined in \cite{HLZ06} by the universal property of having an intertwining operator
+We are now going to define the main protagonists of this paper, the \emph{screening operators}.
+They go back to~\cite{DF84} and appear throughout vertex operator literature.
+Our main focus are screening operators for elements in a module different from the vacuum module, and we call those \emph{non-local screening operators}.
+We introduce them from a slightly novel perspective:

+Given $\mathcal{V}$ a VOA, $W$ module of $\mathcal{V}$ and $w \in W$.
+The tensor product $W\boxtimes U$ with some other module $U$ is defined in~\cite{HLZ06} by the universal property that there exists an intertwining operator